cspotcode/angl/README.md

 Introduction
 ------------

-angl is a programming language that compiles to JavaScript, which is designed to be [GML](http://en.wikipedia.org/wiki/Game_Maker_Language)-compatible, but adding several features.
+angl is a programming language that compiles to JavaScript, which is designed to be largely [GML](http://en.wikipedia.org/wiki/Game_Maker_Language)-compatible, but adding several features.

 Language notes
 -------------